afazio1/afazio1/README.md

 ### Just a girl who likes to code :)

-- 🔭 I’m currently working on my dev blog
+- 🔭 I’m currently working on an Obsidian plugin
 - 🌱 I’m currently learning cybersecurity stuff
 - 👯 I’m looking to collaborate on an Indie Pixel Game
 - 🤔 I’m looking for help with Game Design